softmagnet/tp/docs/UserGuide.md

 Finds students whose `NAME` contain any of the given keywords.
 Note that you have to run `list` to display all the students again.
-Note `Students` list in the `classes` tab will only show students found, `size` of the class will still remain constant.
+Note `Students` list in the `classes` tab will only show students found, `size` of the class will remain unchanged despite filtering.

 Format:
 ```